xialiu1988/lab03-WordGuessGame/README.md

 # lab03-WordGuessGame

 This a game to guess a word by guessing letter by letter.

+You can always start a new game after you finishe one and you can

+manage the words in the file(add/delete)

 Home page will be like this: